BoggedFinance/Bogged-Token-List/README.md

 BogTools will reject projects that are deemed as scam or fraudulent after careful review.
 BogTools reserves the right to reject any project for any reason from listing on this platform.

+## Rules
+Alerts in JSON are not accepted.
+Only BogTools is permitted to add alerts to tokens.

 ## License
 Please read License.md for details.